salmiak/Story/README.md

 - Add OAuth to Dropbox

 - Client:
-  - Responsive font (and margin) size
   - Read Exif-data from image and show on img
   - Image grid as optional layout
   - Next / Prev post link on posts
     - Links next to content (or at bottom of text)
-  - Navigate images with arrow-keys
   - Infinit scroll on front page

 - Endpoints: